 Obtain the “Instructions to the Clerk” form and request the Certificate of Judgment by marking "Certificate of Judgment."
 File the form with the Clerk on the 3rd floor of the Municipal Court.
 There is a $10.00 fee to prepare the Certificate of Judgment.
 The Clerk accepts cash, Visa, MasterCard or check made payable to “Franklin County Municipal Court.”

 Judgment liens must also be filed with the County Recorder of the county where the property is located.
 The Franklin County Recorder is located at 373 S. High Street, 18th floor.
 You will need a copy of the Certificate of Judgment.
-The basic recording fee at the Franklin County Recorder's office is $33.00.
+There is a basic recording fee for the Franklin County Recorder's office.
 The phone number for the Franklin County Recorder is 614-525-3930.

 A filed Certificate of Judgment is legal notice to all parties that a lien on the property exists.
-After you have filed the judgment lien with the Common Pleas Court and the County Recorder, you should personally write to the Judgment Debtor and let the debtor know that a lien has been filed and will not be removed until he or she pays the judgment.
+After you have filed the judgment lien with the Common Pleas Court and the County Recorder, you should personally write to the Judgment Debtor and let the debtor know that a lien has been filed and will not be removed until he or she pays the entire judgment amount.

 What if the Judgment Debtor does not pay after the lien is filed? (back to top)